A Louisiana man killed 8 children, 7 of his own. His family said warning signs preceded the tragedy

 He had previously struggled with mental health issues, multiple family members told CNN.

-Now Elkins and his wife, 34-year-old Shaneiqua Pugh, were in the process of divorcing.
-She filed for a divorce for infidelity, Troy Brown, Elkins’ brother-in-law, said.
+Now Elkins and his wife were in the process of divorcing.
+Pugh filed for a divorce for infidelity, Troy Brown, Elkins’ brother-in-law, said.

 “It seemed like he was having a hard time,” Brown said.